Showing posts with label Mound. Show all posts

 Thomastown School (Panatomic-X film, Leica IIIC, 50mm ƒ/2 Jupiter-8 lens)

-Thomastown School (Tri-X film, Tachihara 4×5" camera, 135mm ƒ/5.6 Caltar S-II lens)
+Thomastown School (Kodak Tri-X film, Tachihara 4×5" camera, 135mm ƒ/5.6 Caltar S-II lens)

 A forlorn school sits on an overgrown lot near the junction of US 80 (the former Dixie Overland Highway) and Mound Road (also shown on Google Maps and Thomastown Road).
 I first saw this abandoned school when I biked on Mound Road as a way to bypass some of the traffic on US 80.
 Well, maybe it is not technically abandoned.
-A farmer must own the buildings because he stores hay rolls on the the former parking lot and parks tractors and machinery in the former gymnasium.
+A farmer must own the buildings, because he stores hay rolls on the former parking lot and parks tractors and machinery in the former gymnasium.
 But the classrooms are a mess and totally neglected.

 According to one website, the Thomastown High School was an all-black establishment that closed in 2001.